Blog Post Thumbnail

 The morning commute is stressful enough without adding "find a parking spot" to the to-do list.
 When employees don't know if they'll have a place to park, it adds unnecessary anxiety to their day and can even make them late.
 This daily scramble can negatively impact morale and productivity before the workday even begins.
 Giving employees the ability to book a spot ahead of time means no more aimless searching and a lot less stress.
 A smooth arrival is a small but powerful part of a successful hybrid work software strategy that shows you value your team's time and well-being.

-The Trouble with Spreadsheets and Sign-up Sheets
+Why Spreadsheets and Sign-up Sheets Fail

 Using spreadsheets or paper sign-up sheets to manage parking is a recipe for confusion.
 These manual methods are difficult to update in real-time, prone to errors, and create extra work for your administrative team.
 Who has time to cross-reference a spreadsheet every morning?
 A digital system that integrates with tools your team already uses, like Slack or Teams, makes the process seamless.
 Having a real-time view of available spots makes it much easier for people to find and book a space without needing to learn a new, clunky program.